influxdata/telegraf/plugins/outputs/opensearch/README.md

 ### Optional parameters

-* `timeout`: Elasticsearch client timeout, defaults to "5s" if not set.
+* `timeout`: Opensearch client timeout, defaults to "5s" if not set.
-* `enable_sniffer`: Set to true to ask Elasticsearch a list of all cluster nodes, thus it is not necessary to list all nodes in the urls config option.
+* `enable_sniffer`: Set to true to ask Opensearch a list of all cluster nodes, thus it is not necessary to list all nodes in the urls config option.
 * `health_check_interval`: Set the interval to check if the nodes are available, in seconds.
 Setting to 0 will disable the health check (not recommended in